ch2i/iC880A-Raspberry-PI/README.md

 - Footprint for [iC880a][10] ISMT LoraWan concentrator (main goal)
 - ~~Can be also used between LinkLabs [board][11] and Raspi~~
-- I2C and Grove connectors to be able to add internal/external sensors
+- I2C and Grove connectors to be able to add internal/external sensors such as BME280, SI7021 or HTU21D
 - Footprint for DC/DC step down if you want to do some simple [POE splitter][16] to power the whole thing thru a network cable or any power
 - Footprint for a simple Lora module such as RFM95 that can be used a Single Channel Gateway or also act as a Lora Node
 - Power with DC Barrel connector and terminal block